KoryNunn/flaps/README.md

     // If you are less awesome
     flap.content.innerHTML = 'sadface';

-You can optionally pass a DOM element to flaps when it is constructed and it will use it as it's DOM elements.
-Flap requires at least this structure:
+You can optionally pass a DOM element to flaps when it is constructed and it will use it as it's DOM elements. a Flap requires at least this structure:

     <[element]>
         <[element]></[element]>
     </[element]>

+and...

+    var flap = new Flap(<The above DOM structure>);

 however you can add whatever you want in addition to this and it should probably still work.